Stage 6: Upload and apply a new master page to a publishing site

 We are now ready to apply our new master page.

 How to apply a new master page

 To apply a new master page:

-By clicking the Audio page, we verify that our new master page is now being used.
+By clicking on the Audio page, we verify that our new master page is now being used.

-The next step is to start to work on the page layouts.
+The next step is to start working on the page layouts.

 Next blog article in this series Stage 7: Upload page layouts and create new pages in a publishing site